Photo: arturodonate (flickr)

-But if you’ve ever visited a house built around the time of the American Revolutionary War, you might have to duck even if your name isn’t Shaquille O’Neal.
-Houses built in 18th century America have small door frames and lower ceilings than modern buildings.
+But if you ever visit a house built around the time of the American Revolutionary War, you might very well have to duck even if your name isn’t Shaquille O’Neal.
+Houses built in 18th century America have smaller door frames and lower ceilings compared to modern buildings.

 The fact is that we are, on average, about four inches taller than humans living in the 18th and early 19th centuries.
 Does this mean that we’ve evolved to become taller?
+Well, not necessarily.

 A more probable explanation has to do with nutrition.
 Consider the evidence.
 Human height remained fairly constant from the Stone Age through the early 1800s.
 Average height began to increase only as methods of producing and distributing food improved.